|

 If images came first, words were not too far behind

-Although I have used watercolor and soft pastel in my paintings, I currently use these two media mostly to
+Although I have used watercolor and soft pastel in my paintings, you will find these two media mostly in the

 saw something through the window.
 The next morning, I felt the urge to write and illustrate what my imagination